 Whenever you return from an outing with the baby, make sure you replenish any of the items you've used in the diaper bag.
 You should always have a fully stocked diaper bag in case you need to run out with the baby in a hurry.
 Read this post on diaper bag organization.

-If you have school aged children, make sure the back packs are packed at night before they go to bed as part of their nighttime routine.
+If you have school-aged children, make sure the backpacks are packed before they go to bed as part of their nighttime routine.

 make lunches ahead

 Yet another important time-saving strategy is to make kids lunches the night before.
 Making lunches in the morning while getting breakfast ready, changing dirty diapers, and feeding the baby, is nearly impossible.

 HOME ORGANIZATION HACKS FOR BUSY MOMS

 cREATE A COMMAND CENTER